Investments | Plumbing Industry Pension Scheme

 The Scheme’s investment strategy is tailored to the Scheme’s membership profile, the Trustee’s attitude to risk and the amount of financial support available from the Scheme’s participating employers.
 The Trustee takes professional advice on managing the Scheme’s investments.

-The Scheme’s investment consultant, Aon, helps the Trustee set an appropriate investment strategy and appoint individual fund managers to look after the day-to-day buying and selling of the Scheme’s assets.
-The Trustee regularly reviews the fund managers’ performance to make sure that they are meeting the Scheme’s investment objectives.
+The Scheme’s Strategic Investment consultant, Aon, helps the Trustee set an appropriate investment strategy.
+Willis Towers Watson (“WTW”) implement the Trustee’s investment strategy by appointing fund managers and choosing asset classes in order to achieve the chosen strategy.
+The Trustee regularly reviews the performance of the portfolio to make sure that the assets are meeting the Scheme’s strategic objective.

 The Trustee is supported by the following professional companies in managing the Scheme’s investments.